haliljon/Portfolio-Project/README.md

 To get a local copy up and running follow these simple example steps.
 Copy the following link to the repository: https://github.com/haliljon/Portfolio-Project.git

+or to check the online version of the portfolio visit: https://haliljon.github.io/Portfolio-Project/

 - clone the repo: `git clone <repos link>` and then `cd <repos_name>`

 ### Prerequisites

 - Have a computer and internet connection
 - Have `visual-studio code` or any other code editor installed on your computer.

 ## Authors